J4nis05/autocommiter/README.md

 # autocommiter
-A Tool that commits automatically using Python and crontab
+A Tool that automatically commits 1 Line of the Bee Movie Script everyday using Python and crontab

 ## Add Access Token To Credential Store
 ### With UI